AliceO2Group/AliceO2/prodtests/full-system-test/README.md

   It is suggested to leave this enabled (default) on tests on the laptop to get an actual error when it runs out of memory.
   This is disabled in `start_tmux.sh`, to avoid breaking the processing while there is a chance that another process might free memory and we can continue.
 * `NORATELOG`: Disable FairMQ Rate Logging.

+## Files produced / required by the full system test

+The full system test can use the following input files:
+* Material budget: `matbud.root` with the material budget (used if available by the workflows to speed up material queries).
+* CTF ANS dictionaries: `ctf_dictionary.root` (if `CREATECTFDICT=0` is set).
+* ITS and MFT pattern dictionaries: `ITSdictionary.bin` and `MFTdictionary.bin` can be provided externally, or they can be produced automatically if `GENERATE_ITSMFT_DICTIONARIES=1` is set.

+The full system test produces the following output:
+* QED simulation output in the folder `qed`.
+* Normal simulation output (as `o2-sim`).
+* Digits from `o2-sim-digitizer-workflow` and TRD tracklets.
+* Depending on the options mentioned above, `ctf_dictionary.root` and `ITSdictionary.bin` / `MFTdictionary.bin`.
+* RAW files in `raw/[DETECTOR_NAME]`